 SiteGround is another option that's not all that much different than Bluehost, and also makes a very suitable choice for anyone who is looking for something better than Blogger.

-Most of the pros we mentioned for Bluehost pretty much also apply to SiteGround across the board, they’re just a great hosting company that have been around for a long time.
-SiteGround also makes it super easy to get your new site up and rolling, maybe just a sliver less easy than Bluehost, but still – we promise you can figure it out, there’s step-by-step wizard that guide you through everything and if you do run into any little snags at all, just hit up their support staff who work around the clock.
+Most of the pros we mentioned for Bluehost pretty much also apply to SiteGround across the board, they're just a great hosting company that has been around for a long time.
+SiteGround also makes it super easy to get your new site up and rolling, maybe just a sliver less easy than Bluehost, but still – we promise you can figure it out, there's step-by-step wizard that guides you through everything and if you do run into any little snags at all, just hit up their support staff who work around the clock.

 Most hosts have special apps in their control panels these days that make it really easy to install and setup WordPress and a number of other scripts for managing your site.

 SiteGround is what we refer to as “limited” hosting, as opposed to “unlimited”.
 Bluehost is an example of an unlimited host.
 It basically comes down to how they decide to market their servers.
-With Unlimited hosting like you get from Bluehost, their plans specify that you get unlimited resources, but there is a fine print.
-Basically, if your site uses way more than its fair share, they’ll tell you that you need to upgrade, so there is technically a limit.
+With Unlimited hosting as you get from Bluehost, their plans specify that you get unlimited resources, but there is a fine print.
+Basically, if your site uses way more than its fair share, they'll tell you that you need to upgrade, so there is technically a limit.
 But in order to reach the limit, you would need either a ridiculously popular site, or to be doing shady things on your site like hosting illegal torrents or streaming movies.
-If you just plan on using your site regularly, you won’t run into any problems as far as the limits go.
+If you just plan on using your site regularly, you won't run into any problems as far as the limits go.

 With SiteGround, they tell you exactly how many resources you'll have partitioned off for your share of the server that your website is stored on.
 When you rent a server from SiteGround, you have a pretty good idea how many visitors it can accommodate each month, at least after the first couple of months, and then you can adjust your hosting plan accordingly.